isomerpages/pa-cdcvouchers-v2/_merchants/Get Started.md

 permalink: /merchants/info
 description: Sign up as participating hawkers and merchants to accept CDC vouchers.
 ---
+## Calling hawkers and heartland merchants

 ### Sign up as participating hawkers and merchants to accept CDC vouchers.

 ![Alt text for image on Isomer site](/images/merchants/merchant-banner.jpg)

-CDC Ambassadors will assist participating merchants and hawkers to successfully onboard the CDC Vouchers Scheme, to accept the CDC vouchers.

 <p><span style="color: rgb(37, 36, 92);"><strong>1.
 No Commisions Or Fees</strong></span></p>
 <p><span style="color: rgb(37, 36, 92);"><strong>2.
 Next-Day Payout</strong></span><br />Merchant would need to ensure bank account/PayNow proxy (handphone, NRIC, or UEN), provided to PA are accurate in order to achieve the reimbursement timeline.</p>
 <p><span style="color: rgb(37, 36, 92);"><strong>3.
 Fuss-free-Redemption &amp; Transaction Tracking</strong></span></p>
 <p><span style="color:rgb(37, 36, 92);"><strong>4.
 No Handling of Physical Vouchers</strong></span></p>

+### Register Interest Online Form

+Step 1 - If you do not know CDC details of your stalll, enter the postal code of your stall on [CDC's district finder](https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts) to find out.

+CDC Ambassadors will assist participating merchants and hawkers to successfully onboard the CDC Vouchers Scheme, to accept the CDC vouchers.

 [Register now](/merchants/redeemsg-app).